Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ### Prepare the Tool

-1. Download [OAP-TPCDS-TOOL.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-2.4.4/OAP-TPCDS-TOOL.zip) and unzip to a folder (for example, `OAP-TPCDS-TOOL` folder) on your working node.
+1. Download [oap-benchmark-tool.zip](https://github.com/Intel-bigdata/OAP/releases/download/v0.8.2-spark-2.4.4/oap-benchmark-tool.zip) and unzip to a folder (for example, `oap-benchmark-tool` folder) on your working node.
-2. Copy `OAP-TPCDS-TOOL/tools/tpcds-kits` to ALL worker nodes under the same folder (for example, `/home/oap/tpcds-kits`).
+2. Copy `oap-benchmark-tool/tools/tpcds-kits` to ALL worker nodes under the same folder (for example, `/home/oap/tpcds-kits`).

 ### Generate TPC-DS Data

-1. Update the values for the following variables in `OAP-TPCDS-TOOL/scripts/tool.conf` based on your environment and needs.
+1. Update the values for the following variables in `oap-benchmark-tool/scripts/tool.conf` based on your environment and needs.

    - SPARK_HOME: Point to the Spark home directory of your Spark setup.
    - TPCDS_KITS_DIR: The tpcds-kits directory you coped to the worker nodes in the above prepare process.
 For example, /home/oap/tpcds-kits